Welcome Letter

 • Dishwasher soap

-Some things you need to provide or may want:
+Some things you need to provide:

 • Sheets and mattress pads (mattresses are covered by high-quality, waterproof, hypo-allergenic covers)